AW-2021/PlatonicClub-website/README.md

 <div align="justify">Platonic Club is a e-commerce web store that sells handmade jewellery to customers.
 It is a full-stack E-commerce website, with a fully functional admin dashboard, all made using PHP, HTML, CSS, JavaScript and MySQL!</div><br>

-<div align="justify">The website helps to increase the customer traffic for this business and allows the business to market and sell their products in a more organized manner.
-The website makes lengthy processes such as checkout and searching products more convenient.
-The CRUD admin dashboard will make it easier for the team that creates the jewelry to add and update inventory products, check all placed orders and get a list of all currently registered customers on their website.</div>
+<div align="justify">The website was made to facilitate a handcrafted jewellery business that previously only sold to their customers through social media.
+It helps to increase the customer traffic for this business and allows the business to market and sell their products in a more organized manner.
+The website makes lengthy processes such as checkout and searching products more convenient.</div><br>

+<div align="justify">The CRUD admin dashboard will make it easier for the team that creates the jewelry to add and update inventory products, check all placed orders and get a list of all currently registered customers on their website.</div>

 ## Main Website Features